mrjones2014/dash.nvim/README.md

 # Dash.nvim is looking for a maintainer!

-I don't use this plugin anymore and don't have time to maintian it.
+I don't use this plugin anymore and don't have time to maintain it.
 If you are interested in maintaining this repo, please open an issue or discussion!

 <hr>